alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

     If prompted, you should supply the following password: JqQJWkA5

-Users need a VNC client to connect to the graphical desktop session - for a list of tested clients, see see :ref:`whatisit`.
+Users need a VNC client to connect to the graphical desktop session - for a list of tested clients, see :ref:`whatisit`.

-Users with Mac clients can use the URL provided in the command output to connect to the session; e.g. from the above example, simply enter ``vnc://alces:JqQJWkA5@52.49.121.188:5901``.
+Users with Mac clients can use the URL provided in the command output to connect to the session; e.g. from the above example, simply enter ``vnc://alces:JqQJWkA5@52.49.121.188:5901`` into the Safari address bar.
 Linux and Windows users should enter the IP address and port number shown into their VNC client in the format ``IP:port``.
 For example - for the output above, Linux and Windows client users would enter ``52.49.121.188:5901`` into their VNC client:

 .. image:: vncclient.jpg
     :alt: VNC client configuration

 A one-time randomized password is automatically generated automatically by Flight Compute when a new session is started.
 Linux and Windows users may be prompted to enter this password when they connect to the desktop session.

+.. note:: If the desktop has been started on a compute node then you will need to :ref:`connect to the VPN <vpn>` and access the VNC session using the internal IP address (Login Node: `Master node IP address` from ``alces about identity``.
+Compute Node: `Primary IP address` from ``alces about node`` when logged into the node)

 Once connected to the graphical desktop, users can use the environment as they would a local Linux machine: